metadatacenter/cedar-artifact-library/README.md

     FieldSchemaArtifact fieldSchemaArtifact = FieldSchemaArtifact.linkFieldBuilder().
       withName("Institution Home Page").
       withDescription("Please enter your institution's home page").
-      withDefaultValue(URI.create("https://stanford.edu", "Stanford")
+      withDefaultValue(URI.create("https://stanford.edu"), "Stanford")
       build();
 ```

 A default value can be specified using the `withDefaultValue` builder method.
+This method must be supplied with the URI of the default value and a user-friendly label for it.

 ### Creating Phone Number Fields